Marshallese people in Springdale, Arkansas: Government

 The Marshallese government maintains a consulate general in Springdale.
 It is the only Marshallese consulate in the Mainland United States.
 In 2017 Eldon Alik became consul general.

 Healthcare

 Marshallese children began to have eligibility for the ArKids First health care coverage due to work by Jeff Williams, a member of the Arkansas House of Representatives.
 In 2020 there were plans to put Marshallese citizens back on Medicaid.
 Asa Hutchinson, Governor of Arkansas, supported this move.

 In 2016, within the State of Arkansas, 21.4% of the ethnic Marshallese people had pre-diabetes and 46.5% of the adults of Marshallese ancestry had Type II Diabetes.

 Religion

 The majority of the Marshallese population, as of 2010, attend church worship services.

 Media

 There is a radio station for the community, KMRW.

 Recreation

 Marshall Islands Constitution Day is celebrated in Springdale.
-There is also a yearly festival meant to showcase Marshallese culture to the Springdale community, "Stroll the Atolls."
+There is also a yearly festival meant to showcase Marshallese culture to the Springdale community, "Stroll the Atolls."In October 2024, the Crystal Bridges Museum, located in neighboring Bentonville, announced the exhibit Navigating Lolelaplap in collaboration with the Arkansas Coalition of Marshallese.
+The exhibit was active from October 2024 to the end of March 2025, and it celebrated Marshallese culture and tradition through various objects and stories curated by Northwest Arkansas' Marshallese community.